-The Alton Road building was inspired by the manmade environment of the City of Miami Beach itself- and the materials reflect a more modernist aesthetic- composed of steel, glass and concrete.
-The different glass colors and irregular grid were meant to show that the City is a mosaic of different pieces, all contained within one frame of reference.
-It is eclectic, exuberant yet nonetheless contained in a rectilinear volume.
+The Alton Road building was inspired by the manmade environment of the City of Miami Beach itself.
+Appropriately, the materials reflect a more modernist aesthetic composed of steel, glass and concrete.
+The different glass colors and irregular grid were meant to show that the city is a mosaic of different pieces, all contained within one frame of reference.
+It is eclectic, exuberant, yet nonetheless contained in a rectilinear volume.
 Not only are spectacular views of Miami Beach accessible from this building, the Vitri itself offers a unique take on the city.